Lawrence Nycholat: Playing career

 On February 26, 2007, just before the 2006–07 NHL trade deadline, Nycholat was traded from Washington to the Ottawa Senators.
 In the off-season, Nycholat was re-signed to a multi-year contract by the Senators.
 He played two seasons with the Senators' organization, primarily in Binghamton.
 He recorded 49 points in 77 games with the Binghamton Senators, Ottawa's AHL affiliate, in 2007–08.

 Just prior to the 2008–09 season, he was traded once more, this time to the Vancouver Canucks.
 Nycholat was used primarily as a depth defenceman for the Canucks in 2008–09, playing in only 14 games before being placed on waivers.
 Picked up by his hometown team, the Calgary Flames on March 3, 2009, he was traded the next day to the Colorado Avalanche.
 Nycholat played in 5 games with the Avalanche before his season ended after suffering a concussion in a 3-1 loss to the San Jose Sharks on March 22, 2009.

 On July 2, 2009, Nycholat returned to the Vancouver Canucks, signing a one-year contract.
 He again linked up with the Canucks AHL affiliate, the Manitoba Moose, to provide a veteran presence.
 He scored 22 points in 37 games in an injury affected season before he was recalled to the Canucks to cover as an extra defenseman during the 2010 playoffs.

 On July 8, 2010 Nycholat signed a one-year American Hockey League contract to return to the team he previously captained in 2006–07, the Hershey Bears.
 In his final professional season, Nycholat signed for the first time in Europe with Krefeld Pinguine of the German DEL.
 He contributed 6 points in just 23 games to end his professional hockey career with the intention to join his family owned logistics company.

 Personal life

 Lawrences brother, Dan Nycholat, played as a defenseman in collegiate hockey at Dartmouth College.
 He played with the Braehead Clan of the EIHL Lawrence also has three sisters.
-Lawrence is an assistant coach for Maple Grove High School hockey in Minnesota.
+Lawrence is a coach for his children's hockey teams.